Structuring Special Needs Trusts for the Elderly and Disabled to Protect Public Benefits

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare elder law practitioners to identify and deal with the key issues and pitfalls that arise when drafting special needs trusts.
+This CLE webinar will prepare elder law practitioners to identify and deal with the crucial issues and pitfalls that arise when drafting special needs trusts.
 The panel will outline practical solutions to protect public benefits for clients.

 - SNT overview